solana-developers/account-data-matching/README.md

-A demonstration to show importance of account checks in https://solana.com/developers/courses/program-security/account-data-matching
+# A demonstration to show importance of account checks in [account data matching course](https://solana.com/developers/courses/program-security/account-data-matching).

-# Account Data Matching
+## Account Data Matching

-A demonstration to show importance of account checks in [account-data-matchin](https://solana.com/developers/courses/program-security/account-data-matching).
+A demonstration to show importance of account checks in [account-data-matching](https://solana.com/developers/courses/program-security/account-data-matching).
 This project demonstrates secure account data matching using Anchor and Solana.
 It implements a vault system with token management and withdrawal functionality.

 ```bash
 npx create-solana-dapp my-project --template account-data-matching